 Coronavirus Disease 2019

-Brookings Health System continues to take the necessary safety measures and precautions to ensure our services are delivered as safely as possible during the COVID-19 pandemic.
-We also remain ready to cease non-essential care in the event a COVID-19 surge develops in our community.
+Brookings Health System continues to take the necessary safety measures and precautions to ensure our services are delivered as safely as possible now that COVID-19 has evolved into an endemic.

 The South Dakota Department of Health is still reporting COVID-19 cases throughout the state.
 We must use all of the tools available to us to end the pandemic, including vaccinations, testing, social distancing, masks, hand hygiene and frequent cleaning.